AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 Why Fora Soft wrote this playbook

 Our companion piece on AI-driven testing covers the test-automation slice in depth (mabl, Testim, Diffblue, Applitools).
-This guide covers the other eight layers — the ones that determine whether test automation actually prevents production incidents or just burns CI minutes.
+This guide covers the other eight layers — the ones that decide whether test automation actually prevents production incidents or just burns CI minutes.

 What “AI in QA” actually means in 2026

-QA in 2026 is a nine-layer problem.
+AI quality assurance in 2026 is a nine-layer problem.
 Each layer has its own AI vendor category; skipping any of them is where escape rates come from.

-• Observability-driven QA — Datadog Watchdog, New Relic AI, Splunk AI detect anomalies in production before users do.
+• Observability-driven QA — Datadog Watchdog, New Relic AI, and Splunk AI detect anomalies in production before users do.

 Market snapshot — size, growth, adoption